algoprog/bruteforce-c/README.md

 To do
 ============

-Develop an non recursive version with multi-threading support.
+Develop an non-recursive version with multi-threading support.